Last Updated on March 25, 2021

 Metro has info for new riders here which includes details on buying a SmarTrip Card.
 With a SmarTrip card, you can transfer from the Metro to the Circulator for free within 2 hours of your Metro trip.
 You can also download or order a visitor’s kit or find the full Rider Guide here.

-Driving and Parking: Not Recommended, But Here’s My Tips
+Driving and Parking: Not Recommended, But Here Are Some Tips

 If you plan only to photograph at sunrise for a few hours, it’s possible to find street parking near the Tidal Basin.
-I usually park along Ohio Drive SW behind the Jefferson Memorial.
+For short morning visits, I usually park along Ohio Drive SW behind the Jefferson Memorial.
 Important: this road becomes 1-way traffic going clockwise around the tidal basin during cherry blossom season.
 The left side of Ohio Drive (across from the West Potomac Park Sports Fields here) still allows parking.
-Most likely your time will be limited to 2 hours in this zone.
+Most likely your parking time will be limited to 2 hours in this zone.

 Other than sunrise photos, I do not recommend driving to see cherry blossoms.
-Driving in Washington, D.C. can be very confusing and gets especially busy in the early afternoon.
-When I first moved here, I got stuck in Dupont Circle (a busy roundabout) and drove around crying until I eventually was able to get out.
+Driving in Washington, D.C. can be very confusing and traffic gets especially busy in the early afternoon.
+(When I first moved here, I got stuck in Dupont Circle – a busy roundabout with an inner and outer circle – and drove around crying until I eventually was able to get out.)